 As former editors and the reader of this yearbook will remember, I was lucky enough to be researching in Portugal last year, from which I reported on strange academic rituals in the city of Braga.
 I ought to be there now, gearing up to take photos of the St John's Day Festival on June 24th, when the locals stay up all night and beat each other over the head with squeaky hammers.
 But for some reason involving a non-existent grant, I'm not.
-So, with the theme of beating still in mind, let me tell you instead about the Oxford ritual of the Annual Perambulation or Beating the Bounds, in which SPC is involved in its own small way.
+So, with the theme of beating still in mind, let me tell you instead about the Oxford ritual of the Annual Perambulation or Beating the Bounds.

 The ceremony starts opposite the end of St. Michael's Street at the Church of St. Michael at the North Gate, so named because that's where the north gate once was.
 Anyone can come — local or tourist, Christian or non-Christian — but it is not widely advertised, the Church being small and places for the closing lunch being limited.
 We start at 9am with a communion service.
 This finishes at 9:45, and we line up in the little path that leads to Ship Street.
 The sound of clattering wood can be heard from inside the porch, and one of the helpers emerges to hand out bamboo canes from a huge bundle.

 This year, the media have not appeared.
 But that's unusual.
 There'll usually be somebody toting a microphone or video camera, whether for Fox FM or the Oxford Mail.
-If it survives that long, I predict that Oxford's new TV channel Oxford Six will appear next year — there's only so much you can say about Oxford, and they'll have run out of Radiohead songs by then.
-And about ten years ago, TV presenter Chris Searle turned up, as part of his series "Anything you can learn in six years, I can master in a day".
+Once, TV presenter Chris Searle apparently turned up, as part of his series "Anything you can learn in six years, I can master in a day".
 I gather he'd already piloted both a hang-glider and a Concorde, conducted at the Albert Hall, and was in search of relaxation before canoing down Niagara Falls.
-Anyway, his program was duly televised, and — unless it's been stolen — the video is still in the MCR.

 Leaving the church, we stop at the first "mark", a stone in the wall near Boots.
 Beating the Bounds started, according to St. Michael's, in 1428.
 At that time, there were no maps, and knowledge about the parish boundaries lived largely in the heads of church members.
 To check no-one was encroaching on their land, the congregation would walk once a year from one boundary "mark" to the next, shouting "Mark, Mark, Mark" at each and beating it with sticks.
 The choristers used to be beaten, the better to remember the boundaries, but EU law now forbids this.
 Nowadays, the ceremony takes place every Ascension Day, and to mark a stone, the vicar strides up to it, chalks a cross, and then writes the letters S M N G round it while intoning the words "St Michael at the North Gate Nineteen Ninety Nine" or whatever.
 Wishing to preserve his eyes, he then steps out of the way pretty smartish, while everyone else thrashes the stone and cries "Mark, Mark, Mark".
 This is a great way to release aggression: if you're really feeling energetic, you can wear out three whole canes.